-The term 'Valuation' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Valuation' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Valuation refers to the method for ascertaining the present worth of any companies or assets.
 A range of techniques exist to decide this value.
 When analysts assign values to a firm, they consider the corporation’s capital structure, the firm’s management, and the potential of future earnings as well as the various assets’ market values.